NoLoSay/MonoloDoc/DEPLOYING.md

 4. Connect to the VM via ssh

+### On the production VM

-5. Load the images into docker
+6. Load the images into docker

 ```
 sudo docker load < monoloapi